oat-sa/taohub-articles/forge/Rest.md

 Create a new Test taker
 -----------------------

-You will have to provide some mandatory parameters (in this case the login and the password).<br/>
+You will have to provide some mandatory parameters (in this case the login and the password).

 For some parameters (Type, language) default values are applied, but you may explicit a different type or language.